 1935Construction for new aviaries to house rare and native exotic birds was completed.
 E.H.
 Lewis arrived to oversee project.

 1947The City approved a Master Plan for Kapiʻolani Park, designating 42 acres as the Honolulu Zoo.
-Paul Breeze was appointed the first Zoo Director.
+Paul Breese was appointed the first Zoo Director.

 1952The Zoo's design was reviewed and it took on its present shape in Kapiʻolani Park.

 Jack Throp was appointed the second director of the Zoo and staff increased to twenty-eight employees.

 1969Zoo Hui was established as a 501(c)(3) nonprofit organization to support the Honolulu Zoo and its mission.
 The Zoo Hui has grown in size, involvement, and fundraising capacity and is now known as the Honolulu Zoological Society -- responsible for the zoo’s education, volunteer, membership, conservation, and research programs, while also supporting facility improvements, zoo staff training, animal enrichment and other key areas.

 1979Former Zoo Curator, Jerome Marr, takes over the Directorship of the Zoo.

 1982Mari, an Asian Elephant, arrives as a gift arranged by Honolulu’s Indian Consul, Sheila Watamull, and India’s Prime Minister, Indira Gandhi.